avidrucker/CIT118-spring2025/syllabus.md

 ### LABS

 Labs are due on the date provided by the instructor.
-Labs not turned in on the due date will receive a letter grade reduction.
-Labs received one week late will receive half credit.
+Labs not turned in on the due date will receive a letter grade reduction for each day late.
+Labs not turned in within 5 days of their due date will receive no credit.
-Labs received after that will not receive any credit.

-Students are asked to highlight their answers to all homework and lab exercises in yellow and to include their name at the top of the assignment.
-Any submitted assignment without a name or without highlighted answers will not be graded.
+Students are asked to include their name at the top of the assignment.
+Any submitted assignment without a name will not be graded.

-### Chronology of Study (WIP)
+### Chronology of Study

 | Week | Topics                   | Chapter Readings | Test/Quiz | Lab                      |
 |------|--------------------------|------------------|-----------|--------------------------|